nicolashernandez/PyRATA/README.md

 ## TODO

+* declare list of possible values for atomic constraints from a direct enumeration or from a file
+* change the grammar so that the quantifier are after the token
 * end location is stored several times with the expression rules ; have a look at len(l.lexer.groupstartindex): and len(l.lexer.groupendindex): after parsing in pyrata_re methods to compare
 * revise the README and create a specific developer page
 * class atomic with non atomic contraint should be prefered to not step to adapt one single way of doing stuff: partofclassconstraint -> NOT classconstraint more than step -> NOT step ; but the latter is simpler so check if it is working as expected wi quantifier +!pos:"EX" = +[!pos:"EX"])
 * separate lexer, parser and semantic implementation in distinct files
+* improve the debugging par for users when writting patterns (e.g. using an attribute name not existing in the data) ; revise the loglevel
 * parsing a whole text
 * handle errors wo fatal crash http://stackoverflow.com/questions/18046579/reporting-parse-errors-from-ply-to-caller-of-parser
-* declare list of possible values for atomic constraints from a direct enumeration or from a file
 * think about the context notion, and possibly about forcing the pattern to match from the begining ^ and/or to the end $
 * regex operation in addition to match operation, offer the substitution sub/// and the annotation annotate/// ; the new feature is added to the current feature structure in a BIO style
 * handle sequence of tokens with a BIO value as a single token